Working Together to Share the Gospel

 The Countess’s energy for spreading the Gospel wherever a door might open was inexhaustible.
 One of her biographers commented ‘She was far in advance of her times, and represented in her own person the home missionary, the foreign missionary and the missionary to the Jews!’

-The modern Connexion continues to have strong links with Sierra Leone and through our churches we have links far and wide including Colombia, Pakistan, India, Philippines, Mongolia and Macedonia.
+The modern Connexion continues to have strong links with Sierra Leone, through the work of the Sierra Leone Mission, and our churches have established links far and wide including Colombia, Pakistan, India, Philippines, Mongolia and Macedonia.